Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AppStream

 **Explanation:**
-"WorkSpaces" is correct.
+WorkSpaces is correct.
 WorkSpaces provides managed virtual desktops, supporting Windows and Linux, accessible from multiple devices.
-"WorkLink" is incorrect.
+WorkLink is incorrect.
 WorkLink provides secure access to internal websites and applications from mobile devices, not full virtual desktops.
-"AWS Desktop" is incorrect.
+AWS Desktop is incorrect.
 There is no AWS service officially named “AWS Desktop.”
-"AppStream" is incorrect.
+AppStream is incorrect.
 AppStream is a managed application streaming service, delivering apps but not a full virtual desktop environment.

 ---